Geelong: Utilities

 Water storage and supply in Geelong is managed by Barwon Water, a Victoria government-owned urban water corporation.
 Geelong is supplied with water from three river systems: the Barwon, the East Moorabool, and the West Moorabool Rivers.
 The catchment areas are the Brisbane Ranges to Geelong's north-west, and the Otway Ranges to the south-west.
 The first water supplies to Geelong were from the Stony Creek reservoirs near Steiglitz, but, as of 2010, Geelong, together with Ballarat, consumes about 70% of the Moorabool River's water flow.
 Sewage from Geelong and district is treated at the Black Rock Treatment Plant at Breamlea and then discharged into Bass Strait.

-Geelong was first supplied with electricity in 1902 when the Geelong power station opened on the corner of Yarra and Brougham Streets.
-Later known as Geelong A, the power station was rebuilt in 1920 to increase the capacity, with the station continued operating until 1961.
+Geelong was first supplied with electricity in 1902 when the Geelong Power Station opened on the corner of Yarra and Brougham Streets.
+Later known as Geelong A, the power station was rebuilt in 1920 to increase its capacity, with the station operating until 1961.
 In 1936, Geelong was connected to the state electrical grid.
-The Geelong B power station at North Geelong opened in 1954, and was closed in 1970 due to the much higher efficiency of the power stations in the Latrobe Valley.
-The supply of piped coal gas in Geelong started in 1860 by the Geelong Gas Company.
-The gasworks were located in North Geelong next to the North Geelong railway station.
-Geelong was converted to natural gas in 1971, with the Geelong Gas Company being taken over by the Gas and Fuel Corporation of Victoria on 30 June 1971.
+The Geelong B power station at North Geelong opened in 1954, and was closed in 1970 due to the increasing efficiency of the power stations in the Latrobe Valley.

+The supply of piped coal gas was started in 1860 by the Geelong Gas Company.
+The rail -served gasworks were located in North Geelong next to the North Geelong railway station.
+Geelong was converted to natural gas in 1971, with the Geelong Gas Company being taken over by the Gas & Fuel Corporation of Victoria on 30 June 1971.

-Transportation
+Transport

 The main form of transportation in Geelong is the automobile.
 Geelong is well-connected by roads to all of south-west Victoria, to Melbourne by a major-arterial the Princes Freeway (M1) with three or four lanes in each direction, to Warrnambool by the Princes Highway (A1), the Bellarine Peninsula by the Bellarine Highway (B110), Ballarat by the Midland Highway (A300), and to Hamilton by the Hamilton Highway (B140).
-The $380-million Geelong Ring Road (an extension of the Princes Freeway) bypasses the greater Geelong urban area exiting the Princes Highway near Corio to rejoin the highway at Waurn Ponds.
+The $380 million Geelong Ring Road (an extension of the Princes Freeway) bypasses the greater Geelong urban area exiting the Princes Highway near Corio to rejoin the highway at Waurn Ponds.
 The Lewis Bandt Bridge, named in honour of the Ford Australia engineer who is credited as the inventor of the ute (1934), in Geelong is a feature of the new road.